Roles and eligibility requirements to apply for or hold College and Community Innovation program grant funds

 Co-applicant

 A co-applicant is an individual participating in a CCI application and grant who plays a significant role in the overall intellectual leadership or in the conduct of research and related activities.
-A co-applicant may be responsible for some financial aspects of the research and related activities as delegated by the applicant.
-The principal investigator of a project or research activities may be named as the co-applicant.
+A co-applicant may be responsible for some financial aspects of the research and related activities.

 To be considered a co-applicant: